ombori/grid-docs/general/contributing.md

 This guide is here to help you figure out how to improve the documentation for all the situations that might arise.

 ## Running the documentation locally
-The documentation is running on Docsify.
-This is a very easy tool to run documentation.
+The documentation is running on Docsify, which is a simple tool to run documentation.
 All you have to do is install Docsify locally

 ```bash
     npm i docsify-cli -g
 ```

+The next step is to clone the repository, and step into the directory on the Terminal.

-Once this is done, you can run the documentation locally by running the following command:
+Once cloning is complete, you can run the documentation locally by running the following command inside the directory:

 ```bash
     yarn start
 ```

-For simplicity, a `package.json` file was added to this project to launch the documentation.
+For simplicity, a `package.json` file is available to this project to launch the documentation.
 However, this is not mandatory for a Docsify project.

 ## Adding Docsify Plugins
 This Docsify Installation has several plugins added to it.
 By default, the Docsify Plugins are added by including a Script Tag; however, for faster loading, all these plugins are added to the same `scripts.js` file you can find at the project's root.